Cloudxtreme/engine-2/docs/pages/developer_guide/object_types/object_types_overview.md

 * **global (boolean)** - if `true`, the the field will be required to be unique across all objects.
 For example, the `key` field is globally unique.
 If `false`, the field value will only be unique to the ObjectType.

+* **validObjectType (boolean | string)** - if `true`, the value must also validate as a valid ObjectType.
+If `array` the validator will validate each item in the array.
+If `object`, the validator will validate all of the values of the object.